AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

 Create an employee management system using OOP principles.Define an abstract class called **Employee** that has abstract methods that calculate **salary** and display employee details.
+Then create subclasses for different types of empoyee like **FullTimeEmployee** and **PartTimeEmployee** which implement these subclasses.